Dollar-Cost Averaging In A Bear Market

 In March 2020, international markets nose-dived due to the COVID-19 pandemic’s economic impacts.
 At that time, I had been an attending physician for only six months.
 I decided to make a significant, one-time investment in low-expense-ratio index funds, knowing the market would eventually grow and I would compound over time.
 Fortunately, this bear market was relatively short-lived, and my investment was worthwhile.

-With the current bear market in 2022, I’ve increased my dollar-cost averaging investment strategy from monthly to weekly investments.
-The idea is that instead of guessing when the market will be at a low, I’m investing each week and letting the law of averages prevail.
+With the bear market in 2022, I increased my dollar-cost averaging investment strategy interval from monthly to weekly investments.
+The idea is that instead of guessing when the market will be at a low, I’m investing a fixed amount at regular intervals (each week) regardless of the security’s price.
+This strategy aims to reduce the impact of short-term market fluctuations.

 Drop me a comment below with questions!